dsnowden25/CS5004-Midterm/Chapters/Chapter-5/Chapter_5.md

     // Caller knows exactly what to handle
 }
 ```
-### Real-World Example: Student Enrollment with Exception Handling
+### Student Enrollment with Exception Handling

 Let's build an example that demonstrates proper exception handling.
-We'll use our `Student` class and add a simple enrollment system.
+We'll use our `Student` class and add an enrollment system.

 **Custom Exception for GPA Validation:**
 ```java